Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Time-stepping LSA and validation

-We check the validity of time-stepping GSA and the resulting eigenvalues and eigenmodes.
-The validity is divided into two parts: checking the dependence of parameters in time-stepping GSA and checking $\Rey$ dependence.
+We check the validity of time-stepping LSA and the resulting eigenvalues (Ritz values) and eigenmodes.
+The validity is divided into two parts: checking the dependence of parameters in time-stepping LSA and checking $\Rey$ dependence.